open-feature/openfeature.dev/blog/2023-02-06-catering-to-the-client-side.md

 ## Revisions

-Initally published **Feburary 13 2023**.
+Initially published **February 13 2023**.

-- Updated **Feburary 18 2023** to include discussion of local vs remote flag evaluation models.
+- Updated **February 18 2023** to include discussion of local vs remote flag evaluation models.
 - Updated **May 3 2024** to update the NPM package names.